original-picture/JUCE/README-fork.md

 - [X] make sure the minimisation and hidden state of the parent are applied when adding a child peer
 - [ ] come up with a comprehensive list of manual tests to ensure behavior is correct
 - [ ] get rid of the `topLevelParent/ChildPeer` naming convention and just use parent/child
+- [ ] update the value of isInherentlyMinimised in setVisible and update the value of isInherentlyHidden in setMinimised
+- [ ] check if juce is globally keeping track of peer z order (child windows would break any assumptions about z-order juce is making based on, e.g., the order in which windows get focused)

 # Anticipated FAQ
 ### But doesn't JUCE already have a system for hierarchically organizing windows? (`nativeWindowToAttachTo` parameter of `Component::addToDesktop`)